PlatONnetwork/PIPs/PIPs/PIP-3.md

 ## Purpose

-Upgrade the underlying node network of Platon to fix the unresolved problems that have affected the user experience since the start of the autonomous network.
+Upgrade the underlying node network of PlatON to fix the unresolved problems that have affected the user experience since the start of the autonomous network.

 ## New features